skoczen/will/docs/plugins/reply.md

 @route("/ping")
 def ping(self):
     self.say("PONG!")
+    # or
+    self.say("PONG!", room="ping-pong", service="slack")
 ```

 If you want to talk to a different room, you can pass in the `channel` with the name of the channel or room you want to talk to.
+If you have multiple services connected, just pass `service` with the one you want.

 ## Send an email